Organ & Choral Scholarships

 Music Scholars from St Mary’s have gone on to study at various Conservatoires and Universities.
 Some have become Lay Clerks in Cathedral Choirs, one is now a much sought after concert soloist and opera singer, and others are pursuing active musical careers.
 Over the years our Organ Scholars have included Jeremy Barham and Timothy Burke (Exeter College, Oxford).
 More recently, our 2007/09 Organ Scholar, Jeremy Cole, spent his gap year as Organ Scholar at Hereford Cathedral before going to Trinity College, Cambridge.
 He is now Assistant Director of Music at St Martin-in-the-fields, London.
-Maks Adach was here from 2009/2011 before going to Exeter College, Oxford to read music.
-He is now Master of Music at Pusey House, Oxford.
-Maks was followed by Jonny Allsopp (2011/2013) who also spent his gap year as Organ Scholar at Hereford Cathedral before going to Durham University where he is also the Organ Scholar at Durham cathedral.
-In September 2017, he takes up the Organ Scholarship at Westminster Cathedral.
+Jonny Allsopp (2011/2013) spent his gap year as Organ Scholar at Hereford Cathedral before going to Durham University as Organ Scholar, and is now Organ Scholar at Westminster Cathedral.

 Choral scholarships and organ scholarships

 (values depending upon the number and quality of applicants)

 - All Scholars receive general music coaching, and help with preparation for university music scholarship examinations, or music college entrance examinations, if required.